RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Preliminaries for Algorithmic Convergence Guarantees

-Then, taking the limit $s \to \infty$ followed by continuity of $\nabla f_i$ yields the result. \end{proof}
+Taking the limit $s \to \infty$ and using the continuity of $\nabla f_i$ completes the proof. \end{proof}

-\begin{lemm} Under Assumption \ref{claim2}, the sequence $\{[\bW(s)]_k\}_s$ for any $k$ satisfies the following bound:
+\begin{lemm} Under Assumption~\ref{claim2}, the sequence $\{[\bW(s)]_k\}_s$ for any $k$ satisfies the following bound:

-where $\beta = \frac{\alpha}{4b} $ with $\alpha = \frac{1}{M-2b+1} $. \end{lemm} The proof of this lemma is in Appendix \ref{wkbarlemmaproof}.
-Also, the reason why existing algorithms that tackle Byzantine attack can not be simply adapted into our setting is explained in Remark \ref{remark_timevar1}
+where $\beta = \frac{\alpha}{4b} $ with $\alpha = \frac{1}{M-2b+1} $. \end{lemm} The proof of this lemma is provided in Appendix~\ref{wkbarlemmaproof}.
+In addition, the reasons why existing algorithms designed to handle Byzantine attacks cannot be directly adapted to our setting are discussed in Remark~\ref{remark_timevar1}.

 \begin{lemm} Under Assumption \ref{claim2}, the sequence $ \{\xi^1_k(s) \}_s$ satisfies the following recursion for any $s \geq 0$: